meeraray/apcs-project/README.md

 # apcs-project
-2d minecraft obstacle game for the AP Computer Science
+This is the 2d minecraft obstacle game for the final AP Computer Science project.